paraspell/xcm-tools/.github/pull_request_template.md

 - [ ] My code follows the project's code style.
 - [ ] I have added tests that prove my fix is effective (if applicable).
-- [ ] I have updated documentation where necessary.
+- [ ] I have updated the documentation where necessary.
 - [ ] I have verified the fix does not introduce new issues.

 ---